-Want to get your kids excited about reading?
-Then make them a DIY Toy Soldier Bookend!
+Want to get your kids excited about books?
+Then make them a funky DIY Toy Soldier Bookend!

+It’s guaranteed to pique their interest in their books.
 It’s also a fantastic way to repurpose an old toy action figure, I used a G.I.
-Joe soldier, but other action figures would also work…
+Joe soldier, but other action figures would also work.

 Step by step guide

-Learn how to make your own DIY toy soldier bookend… it’s not too tricky!
-Just follow the instructions below.
+Here’s how to make your own DIY toy soldier bookend… it’s not too tricky!

 STEP 1: Take your old toy action figure and use a hack saw to remove a 20 mm section from the waist.